TricksterAkira/Blocky-RPG-Concept/README.md

 # Blocky-RPG-Concept
 An interactive drawing inspired by the role-playing game genre.
 There will be a small square character that follows the mouse, and an NPC character that will act as a button.
 When interacted with the NPC will produce a speech bubble with text in it.
 The background will be nature themed, and there will be trees added to some areas of the drawing.
 There will also be a small enemy towards the middle of the screen who will move based on a loop.

+credit for the drawing used for the background: Jolticute (aka me :D)

 ### List of Concepts to include
 1. Background – use the import and display image for it